 Cyber-attacks or other breaches of network or IT security may cause equipment failures or disrupt our systems and operations, expose us to ransom demands or sensitive data leaks.
 We might be subject to attempts to breach the security of our networks and IT infrastructure through cyber-attacks, malware, computer viruses and other means of unauthorized access.
 While we maintain insurance coverage for some of these events, we cannot be certain that our coverage will be adequate for liabilities actually incurred.
 While we take cybersecurity measures and maintain redundancy and disaster recovery practices for our critical services, we cannot assure you that our cybersecurity measures and technology will adequately protect us from these and other risks.
 Furthermore, our inability to operate our facilities as a result of such events, even for a limited period of time, may result in significant expenses or loss of market share to our competitors.
+We may expend significant resources or modify our products to try to protect against security incidents.

 Maintaining the security of our products, computers and networks is a critical issue for us and our customers.
 Therefore, each year we invest additional resources and technologies to better protect our assets.
 However, security researchers, criminal hackers and other third parties regularly develop new techniques to penetrate computer and network security measures.
 In addition, hackers also develop and deploy viruses, worms, Trojan horses and other malicious software programs, some of which may be specifically designed to attack our products, systems, computers or networks.
-Moreover, due to COVID-19 and current labor market trends, a significant number of our employees of our vendors, suppliers and service providers, have moved to work from their homes and remotely access our or such vendors', suppliers' or service providers' IT networks.
+Moreover, due to current labor market trends, a significant number of our employees or employees of our vendors, suppliers and service providers, have moved to work from their homes and remotely access our or such vendors', suppliers' or service providers' IT networks.
 Such remote working mode creates the risk of attacking the end-point user stations, connection channels and gateways.
 We have seen a significant increase of cyberattacks on enterprises and individuals in recent years and we assume that we shall further be exposed to such threats going forward.
 In addition, our and our vendors', suppliers' and service providers' IT systems are increasingly being moved to cloud-based platforms such as IaaS (Infrastructure as a Service) and SaaS (Software as a Service) IT solutions.
-The or based cloud-based arena poses risks of attack on and from the end-point user stations, connection channels and gateways as well as the IaaS and SaaS infrastructures of our service providers.
+These cloud-based arena poses risks of attack on and from the end-point user stations, connection channels and gateways as well as the IaaS and SaaS infrastructures of our service providers.
 Additionally, external parties may attempt to fraudulently induce our employees or users of our products to disclose sensitive information in order to gain access to our data or our customers' data.
-These potential breaches of our security measures and the accidental loss, inadvertent disclosure or unauthorized dissemination of proprietary information or sensitive, personal or confidential data about us, our employees or our customers or the individuals affected, to a risk
+These potential breaches of our security measures and the accidental loss, inadvertent disclosure or unauthorized dissemination of proprietary information or sensitive, personal or confidential data about us, our employees or our customers, including the potential loss or disclosure of such information or data as a result of hacking, fraud, trickery or other forms of deception, could expose us, our employees, our customers or the individuals affected, to a risk of loss or misuse of this information, result in litigation and potential liability or fines for us, damage to our brand and reputation or otherwise harm our business.